genestack/user-docs/docs/user-guide/quick-start/consumer-gui.md

 As a Data Consumer, you can browse and explore various studies.

-To search and browse studies, click on the **“Browse studies”** button on the dashboard/start page.
+To search and browse studies, click on the **Browse studies** button on the dashboard/start page.

 <figure markdown="span">
 ![Browse Studies](quick-start-images/browse-studies.png)